Brooke Harman

-Brooke Harman-Walker is an American-born Australian actress.
+Brooke Harman-Walker is an American-born former Australian actress.

 Biography

 Born in Orange County, California and moving to Brisbane, Queensland as a young child, her first television role was at age eleven on the children's television series The Wayne Manifesto.
 She has since guest starred on a number of television programs including Home and Away, All Saints, White Collar Blue, Beastmaster, Flipper, The Sleepover Club, and appeared in the 2003 film Ned Kelly.
 Harman played the feature role of Silvy Lewis in the Paramount motion picture Till Human Voices Wake Us with Guy Pearce and Helena Bonham Carter.
-Brooke also starred in the children's television program Pirate Islands, and became a permanent castmember of The Secret Life of Us in the year before the show's cancellation.
+Brooke also starred in the children's television program Pirate Islands, and became a permanent cast member of The Secret Life of Us in the year before the show's cancellation.
 She played the role of Kate Monk on the short-lived Australian drama headLand.

 Her surname is sometimes credited as Harmon (or more rarely, Harmen).

 Personal life

 Brooke has been married since 2006 to Australian actor and director Jeffrey Walker.
 Together they have three children, sons, Boston Scott Walker (b.
-June 24, 2013), Ace Jackson Walker (b.
-June 24, 2015) and Leo Walker (b.
-October 20, 2018).
+24 June 2013), Ace Jackson Walker (b.
+24 June 2015) and Leo Walker (b.
+19 October 2018).
 The family resides in Brisbane, Australia.